-- ii.
-Once the successful cycle training company was announced for the financial year 2015/16 the cycle training contract start date was delayed due to external legal queries.
+- i.
+The use of a call-off contract will allow a seamless transition between financial years and prevent any unexpected procurement or legal issues from delaying the start of cycle training.
+Any delay from March onwards will affect delivery of cycle training as peak demand in schools spans from March/April to July. - ii.
+When the successful cycle training company was announced for the financial year 2015/16, the cycle training contract start date was delayed due to external legal queries.
 These were eventually overcome but the delay in the contract starting caused schools to miss out on receiving cycle training. - iii.
-Barnet and Re Officer time spent on the procurement process particularly if the contract is to be OJEU compliant would be expensive and time consuming.
-The procurement process for the Call Off contract has been undertaken jointly by the London Boroughs of Enfield and Haringey, and so will save Barnet and Re Officer time in repeating this process solely for Barnet.
-The 1% cost of using a Call Off contract from the Enfield and Haringey framework represents a saving in costs when compared to the cost of Officer time in running a procurement exercise.
+Barnet and Re Officer time spent on the procurement process, particularly if the contract is to be OJEU compliant, would be expensive and time consuming.
+The procurement process for the framework agreement has been undertaken jointly by the London Boroughs of Enfield and Haringey, and so will save Barnet and Re Officer time in repeating this process solely for Barnet.
+The 1% cost of using a call-off contract from Enfield and Haringey's framework represents a saving in total costs when compared to the cost of Officer time in running a procurement exercise.

-Option 2: Awarding a number of cycle training companies a contract to deliver cycle training in the London Borough of Barnet.
+Option 2: Awarding contracts to a number of cycle training companies to deliver cycle training in the London Borough of Barnet.